metoppv/improver/doc/source/metadata/Reference.rst

 This CF scalar coordinate variable is included in some cases to fully describe the quantity of interest.

-This **should** be included if there is any ambiguity in interpretation ofquantity of interest if it is omitted.
+This **should** be included if there is any ambiguity in the interpretation of quantity of interest if it is omitted.
 (e.g. an inclusion of ``height`` with a value of ``1.5 m`` for the representatiion of screen level.)

 history
 *******

-Ideally, the netCDF attribute it should provide a list of the applications that have modified the original data (i.e. an audit trail), with recommended practice being to add a date/time stamp (in the form ``YYYY-MM-DDThh:mm:ssZ``) and identify the software package.
+Ideally, this netCDF attribute should provide a list of the applications that have modified the original data (i.e. an audit trail), with recommended practice being to add a date/time stamp (in the form ``YYYY-MM-DDThh:mm:ssZ``) and identify the software package.